Nonbenzodiazepine: Increased risk of depression

 It has been claimed that insomnia causes depression and hypothesized that insomnia medications may help to treat depression.
 However, an analysis of data of clinical trials submitted to the Food and Drug Administration (FDA) concerning the drugs zolpidem, zaleplon, and eszopiclone found that these sedative hypnotic drugs more than doubled the risks of developing depression compared to those taking placebo pills.
 Hypnotic drugs, therefore, may be contraindicated in patients with or at risk of depression.
 Hypnotics were found to be more likely to cause depression than to help it.
 Studies have found that long-term users of sedative hypnotic drugs have a markedly raised suicide risk as well as an overall increased mortality risk.
 Cognitive-behavioral therapy (CBT) for insomnia, on the other hand, has been found to both improve sleep quality as well as general mental health.

 Other risks

 Sleeping pills, including the Z-drugs, have been associated with an increased risk of death.

 In older people this family of medications increases the risk of fractures and falls.
+The 2023 Beers criteria lists all three Z-drugs approved in the US (zolpidem, zaleplon, eszolpiclon) as unsuitable for older people.

 The Z-drug zaleplon may have fewer side effects compared to benzodiazepines.

+Much like benzodiazepines, Z-drugs are associated with an increased incidence of dementia.
+There is overall a 20% increase in dementia risk after adjusting for confounding factors.
+The effect is more profound in women.